AmberMurray/CRUD-APP-HEROKU-DEPLOYMENT/express-gen-knex-psql-heroku-boilerplate.md

   })
 }
 ```

 - Run the seeds: `npm run knex seed:run`

-# knex migrations

-$ npm run knex migrate:make [table name]
-  * edit migration file to create table
-$ npm run knex migrate:latest
-  *this creates the table in the database*
-$ npm run knex seed:make 1_[table name]
-  * edit the seed file to insert data, make sure to delete the data before inserting data
+# To make changes to tables
-$ npm run knex seed:run
+- `npm run knex migrate:rollback`
-  *seeds the table with your data*
+  * run this command as many times as needed to go back to where things were correct/good
+- Once things are good: `npm run knex migrate:latest`

+# To make changes to seeds
+- Make whatever changes you want in the seed file(s) & then run: `npm run knex seed:run`

+# Setting up views
+- Make the views files: layout.hbs, index.hbs, show.hbs, edit.hbs, new.hbs
+- layout.hbs:
+  * Add bootstrap (or the framework of your choice):
+    CDN: `<link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css" integrity="sha384-BVYiiSIFeK1dGmJRAkycuHAHRg32OmUcww7on3RYdg4Va+PmSTsz/K68vbdEjh4u" crossorigin="anonymous">`
+  * List your css stylesheet after the CDN link so you can override bootstrap
+    `<link rel='stylesheet' href='/css/main.css' />` (no need to list public folder)
+- Use {{things in here}} to dynamically generate data

-# setting routes
+# Setting up the routes

-* set route with a method and attach a named function
+- Set route with a method (get, put, delete) and attach a named function
-* code function to return a simple message
+- Code function to return a simple message
+  * test
+- Render the route (pass in a template and object)
+- OR redirect (pass in the path for the page you want to show)
+- Hard-code variables in function to pass through to template
   - test
-* build html template to render and have function render that template
-  - test
-* hard-code variables in function to pass through to template
-  - test
-* refactor function to include logic and dynamic variables
+- Refactor function to include logic and dynamic variables
   - test